Shaka-n/ten_ex_take_home/README.md

   1. Fetch the characters from the Marvel API.
 Hint: You will use the URL http://gateway.marvel.com/v1/public/characters?[authenticated_params]

   *Solution*

    The most complex part of querying this api is creating a hash from the public and private keys using md5 encoding.
    This I achieved using erlangs kernel level helper function for such hashing.
    Reading through this API's documentation, I found that they implement the etag attribute for their resources.
    The etag is a type of version indicator that would make caching much simpler as I move through the objectives.

   2. Render the characters' names in a list on the UI with LiveView or via a controller and view.

+    *Solution*

       Creating an unordered list view with LiveView was the fastest way achieve this goal.

   3. This is slow, every time we load the page, we need to fetch all the data again from the Marvel API.
 Let's implement a cache that stores this API call in memory so we don't need to keep